 Pompeo condemns deadly Taliban attack on U.S. military base

-U.S. Secretary of State Mike Pompeo on Wednesday condemned a suicide bombing in Afghanistan near Bagram air force base that he said killed more than four dozen civilians and wounded at least five U.S.-led coalition troops.
+U.S. Secretary of State Mike Pompeo on Wednesday condemned a suicide bombing in Afghanistan near Bagram air force base that he said wounded at least five U.S.-led coalition troops.

 "Want to condemn this morning's coordinated terrorist attack near Bagram air force base in the strongest possible terms," Pompeo told reporters.